tomkaXX/events/README.md

 </p>

 One place - all possible conference and hackathons from around a world!
+Staying up to date with the latest developments is vital in any technology field, but especially when it comes to software development and programming.
+One of the fastest—also the most enjoyable—ways to do this is to attend a conference, but with thousands available, where do you start?

 And as a developer, a technical lover, we want to have a calendar with next event.